 Guidance cannot be requested for current business conduct, because the laws only allow us to provide guidance on proposed courses of action.

 The laws also allow us to exempt an arrangement from the law.
-In Jersey, the law does not allow for exemption in respect of an abuse of dominance, but in Guernsey an exemption may be granted by Resolution of the States to a business or any class or description of business on grounds of public policy.
+In Jersey, the law does not allow for exemption in respect of an abuse of dominance.